southern pasir panjang from tanjung tengah

 The replica gift shop at Laguna (top) and the original used in the movie (below).

-The hit Chinese romantic comedy movie 'Summer Holiday' (not related to the famous 1963 Cliff Richard movie) starring Sammi Cheng and Richie Jen was partly shot on Redang.
+The hit Chinese romantic comedy movie 'Summer Holiday' (not related to the famous 1963 Cliff Richard movie) starring Sammi Cheng and Richie Jen and directed by Hong Kong director Jingle Ma, was partly shot on Redang.
+The movie, released in 2000, contributed much to the recent popularity of Redang.

-The original inn was in quite a dilapidated state and in danger of collapsing, so the owners of Laguna tore it down and rebuilt a replica which now serves as Laguna's gift shop.
-The coconut tree on which the 'More More Tea Inn' sign was hung on the movie set is still standing in front of the Laguna Resort main building.
+The original 'Mo Mo Cha Inn' (More More Tea Inn) featured in the movie was located between Redang Reef and Redang Beach resorts, where Laguna Redang now stands.
+The actors stayed at Redang Holiday while filming on location.
+The original inn was left in quite a dilapidated state and was in danger of collapsing, so the owners of Laguna tore it down and rebuilt a replica which now serves as Laguna's gift shop.
+The coconut tree on which the 'More More Tea Inn' sign was hung on the movie set is still standing in front of Laguna Resort's main building.

 Sunrise over Pasir Panjang seen from back beach of Redang Reef Resort.

 Sunrise is something not to be missed, even if the thought of waking up at 6am in the morning is not your idea of a holiday!
 Those living at Pasir Panjang or Teluk Kalong have front row seats to a breathtaking view, provided the weather is good and there are few clouds in the sky.
-The best sunrise occurs when there are no clouds in the sky, but such situations are rare.

 Although turtles prefer quiet, isolated beaches, there have been rare occasions when they have nested on quieter parts of Pasir Panjang beach.
 If you're fortunate enough to see a turtle coming up the beach to nest at night, try to observe it quietly without disturbing it.